moorepants/learn-multibody-dynamics/motion.rst

    very high resisting friction force.
 It is important to note that any constraint is just a model of a physical phenomena.
 We know that if we push hard enough and low enough that the car's lateral motion is not constrained.
-   Also, if the car were on ice, then the nonholomonic constraint would be a poor modeling decision.
+   Also, if the car were on ice, then the nonholomonic constraint may be a poor modeling decision.

 Chaplygin Sleigh
 ================